InformaticsMatters/fragnet/fragnet-search/README.md

 1. Sketch the molecule 'correctly' e.g. without covalently bonded metal atoms.
 1. Do not include salts.
 1. Sketch in neutral form e.g. carboxylic acid not carboxylate.

-Once the new RDKit standardisation code (first introduced in the 2018_09 release) is available from Java we will also be able to perform standardisation.

 ##### Calculations